JVault

 4. Amount of initial liquidity supplied automatically and initial ratio of tokens and TONs in the pool

-5. The number of tokens unlocked in the Locker (deducted from the circulating supply)
+5. The number of tokens unlocked in the (deducted from the circulating supply)

 6. Number and size of unlocked presale tokens